Here’s Why Google is Calling About Your Google Ads Account

 The individuals behind these communications identify themselves as a “Google Account Strategist”, and they desperately want to give you advice that they say will improve the performance of your Google Ads campaign.
 They are highly persistent, and will continue contacting you (and/or your clients) until someone engages with them.

 If this sounds familiar, you may find yourself understandably confused or concerned about theses solicitations.
 Here is an overview to help you stay informed.

 Who Is Calling Me?

-First, it’s important to distinguish between authorized Google account strategists and unaffiliated account managers from rogue agencies looking to poach business.
+First, it’s important to distinguish between authorized Google account strategists vs. unaffiliated account managers from rogue agencies looking to poach business (or worse).
 Unaffiliated account managers will oftentimes contact businesses whose ads they see pop up via Google searches and attempt to convince the business to move over to their ad management services, often by using scare tactics (e.g. “you’re losing money”).

 In this case, we are talking about the former – Google account strategists.
 A legitimate Google account strategist will typically send advance emails from a Google.com email address that includes the Customer ID associated with the Google Ads in question.